bocchino/AppleCore/README.md

     `cd ${APPLECORE}`
     `make`

-It should build the without any errors.
+The build should succeed without any errors.
 If not, fix the problem and try again until it works.

 5\.
 Writing AppleCore Programs
 ------------------------------